custom-tts

 Configure a custom WebSocket STT provider.

-See how TTS fits into the full pipeline.
+See how TTS fits into spoken output configuration.

 Open-source runtime reference